 The Legendary Robbie Vincent = 2015

-If it moves, Funk it - The Radio Catchphrase from the Uk Legendary Dj/Radio Broadcaster - Robbie Vincent
+If it moves, Funk it - The Radio Catchphrase from the UK legendary DJ/Radio Broadcaster - Robbie Vincent

-For a number of us over here in the Uk.
+For a number of us over here in the UK.
 As soon as we hear this catchphrase above.
-It means one thing and only one person, and that person is Robbie Vincent.
+It means one thing and only one person and that person is Robbie Vincent.

 Robbie is originally from the county of Suffolk, here in England where I am based actually.